 Learning Objectives for Participants

-- State the physiologic consequences and subsequent anesthetic implications of laparoscopic insufflation in the pediatric patient
+- Discuss the anesthetic management of a tracheal mass resection in the pediatric patient

-Anesthesiologists, CRNAs, Pediatric Intensivists, Pediatric Nurses, Residents and Fellows in Anesthesiology, Student Nurse Anesthetists, and other health care providers interested in providing care for the pediatric patient.
+Anesthesiologists, CRNAs, AAs, Pediatric Nurses, Residents, and Fellows in Anesthesiology, Student Nurse Anesthetists, and other healthcare professionals who care for pediatric patients in the perioperative period.

 The School of Medicine of the University of North Carolina at Chapel Hill is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The Mountain Area Health Education Center designates this live educational activity for the maximum of 7.0 AMA PRA Category 1 Credit(s).
-The optional Lunch-n-Learn Session is designated for an additional 1.0 AMA PRA Category 1 Credit(s).
-Attendees should only claim credit commensurate with the extent of their participation in the activity.
+The Wake Forest School of Medicine designates this live activity for a maximum of 8.5 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-This course has been prior approved by the American Association of Nurse Anesthetists for 8.0 CE credits, AANA Code Number 1029969; Expiration Date 09/09/2014.
-Certified nurse anesthetists should only claim credit commensurate with the extent of their participation in this activity.
+This program has been prior approved by the American Association of Nurse Anesthetists for 8.50 Class A CE credits; Code Number 1036858; Expiration Date 4/27/2019.